HerrSubset/util-scripts-skeleton/README.md

     source "$SCRIPT_DIR_PATH/foobar.sh"
 ```

-`$SCRIPT_DIR_PATH` is a variable that set automatically
+The `$SCRIPT_DIR_PATH` is set automatically when upon
-when running `install.sh`.
-In case you want to define
+`install.sh`.
+In case you want to define your own variables,
-your own variables, that's possible too.
-Constants can be
+that's possible too.
+Constants can be defined in any file
-defined in any file loaded by `main.sh`.
+loaded by `main.sh`.

 Variables that depend on the user can be set by
 `install.sh`.
 This file provides the `read_variable`